-The Reef Water Quality Protection Plan target is for 90 per cent of land managers to be using Best Practice Management (BPMs) for soil, pesticide and nutrients by 2018.
-In the Mackay Whitsunday Region, progress is measured for the sugarcane and grazing industry with data on management practice adoption.
+The Reef Water Quality Protection Plan target is for 90 percent of land managers to be using Best Practice Management (BPMs) for soil, pesticide, and nutrients by 2018.
+Progress in the Mackay Whitsunday region is measured for the sugarcane and grazing industry with data on management practice adoption.

 The adoption of management practices is assessed against the Water Quality Risk Framework with cutting edge monitoring and modelling tools to enable reporting in the short to medium term.

 Read our Mackay Whitsunday regional summary of the Paddock to Reef Program.